MHenderson/homepage/content/post/2021-11-04-handwriting-to-text-with-vision-api-and-r/index.md

 [this one](https://cloud.google.com/vision/docs/setup)
 instead.

-After setting up things
-on GCP
+After creating a GCP project
+and enabling Vision API
 you should have
 an access token.

 To run any of the code below
 you must tell R
 what the access token is.
-But you have to
-be careful not to hard-code
-the access token
-in your source code.
+But be careful not to hard-code the access token directly into your source code.
 The access token
-bestows on its owner
+bestows on anyone
 the power to make
 API requests
 which can incur costs
 for the owner
 of the GCP project.

-To avoid putting
-the access token
-in your source code
-you can
+Instead
 define
 an environment variable
 `GCLOUD_ACCESS_TOKEN`
 to be equal to the access token.
 Then you can access the value
 of the environment variable
-anywhere in your code
+anywhere in your R code
-with
+using
 `Sys.getenv("GCLOUD_ACCESS_TOKEN")`.

-While
+Although
 it is possible
 to use `Sys.setenv`
-to define an environment variable a better method is to define it in an `.Renviron` file.
+to define an environment variable, a better method is to define it in an `.Renviron` file.
-One benefit of this approach
+Then the value of the
+environment variable
-is that the environment variable then persists between sessions.
+persists between sessions.

 The
 {usethis}